Alan-Collins/CRISPR_comparison_toolkit/README.md

 ## Input file format

+N.B.
+All arrays must be properly oriented with leader-end spacers at the start of the list in order for the parsimony model to function properly.
+If you do not know the correct orientation of your arrays then the output tree may be meaningless.

 Both CRISPR_nj.py and CRISPR_mp.py take the same input: A tab-delimited text file description of Array IDs followed by a column that is not used and can contain descriptive information if you like, followed by a tab-delimited list of either spacer IDs or sequences.
 The arrays are compared by string comparisons of each spacer so it doesn't matter what the spacers are represented by as long as the representation is consistent between arrays.
 An example of an input file is:

 ```